Forest-Economics-Goettingen/optimLanduse/README.md

 the consequences of alternative ecosystem functions on the theoretically optimal landscape composition provides easily interpretable information for landscape modeling and decision making.
-The method is already established in land-use optimization and has been applied in a couple of studies.
+The method is already established in land-cover optimization and has been applied in a couple of studies.
 More details about the theory, the definition of the formal optimization problem and also significant examples are listed in the
 <a href="#8.
 Literatur">literature</a> section

-The package opens the approach of Knoke et al. (2016) to the community of landscape and planners and provides opportunities for straightforward systematic or batch applications.
-To further enhance this, we have designed a graphical shiny application for the package to get a quick idea of the functionalities of the package, see
+The package opens the approach of Knoke et al. (2016) to the community of landscape planners and provides opportunities for straightforward systematic or batch applications.
+To further enhance this, we have designed a graphical shiny dashboard for the package to get a quick idea of the functionalities of the package, see
 <http://134.76.17.50/optimlanduse_shiny/>.

 <h3>
 <a name="3.
 Input und Output">Package structure</a>
 </h3>

-This chapter provides brief overview over the package functions.
-For detailed information about methodological background, functions and workflow please refer to Husmann et al. (n.d.) listed in the
+This chapter provides a brief overview over the package functions.
+For detailed information about methodological background, functions, and workflow please refer to Husmann et al. (n.d.) listed in the
 <a href="#7.
 Suggested">suggested citation</a> section.
 Furthermore you
 can consider the respective help pages for more information.
-The function *lpSolveAPI* comes from the **lpSolveAPI** package.
+The function *lpSolveAPI()* comes from the **lpSolveAPI** package.

 <p align="center">
 <img width="781.6" height="452" src="./man/figures/flowchart.png">